dilshankarunarathne/docker-notes/README.md

   If we want to list items line by line, we can use the `ls -1` command.
   The `ls -l` command can be used to **list** the files in the working directory with more information.
   The `ls -a` command can be used to **list** the files in the working directory with all the hidden files.
   The `ls -lR` command can be used to **list** the files in the working directory with more information and subdirectories.
+* `cd` command can be used to **change** the **working directory**.
+  `cd ..` will change the working directory to the parent directory.
+  `cd /` will change the working directory to the root directory.
+  `cd /home` will change the working directory to the home directory of the user.
 *